Aluminium: Inorganic compounds

 All four trihalides are well known.
 Unlike the structures of the three heavier trihalides, aluminium fluoride (AlF3) features six-coordinate aluminium, which explains its involatility and insolubility as well as high heat of formation.
 Each aluminium atom is surrounded by six fluorine atoms in a distorted octahedral arrangement, with each fluorine atom being shared between the corners of two octahedra.
 Such {AlF6} units also exist in complex fluorides such as cryolite, Na3AlF6.
 AlF3 melts at 1290 °C and is made by reaction of aluminium oxide with hydrogen fluoride gas at 700 °C.

 With heavier halides, the coordination numbers are lower.
 The other trihalides are dimeric or polymeric with tetrahedral four-coordinate aluminium centers.
 Aluminium trichloride (AlCl3) has a layered polymeric structure below its melting point of 192.4 °C but transforms on melting to Al2Cl6 dimers.
 At higher temperatures those increasingly dissociate into trigonal planar AlCl3 monomers similar to the structure of BCl3.
 Aluminium tribromide and aluminium triiodide form Al2X6 dimers in all three phases and hence do not show such significant changes of properties upon phase change.
-These materials are prepared by treating aluminium metal with the halogen.
-The aluminium trihalides form many addition compounds or complexes; their Lewis acidic nature makes them useful as catalysts for the Friedel–Crafts reactions.
-Aluminium trichloride has major industrial uses involving this reaction, such as in the manufacture of anthraquinones and styrene; it is also often used as the precursor for many other aluminium compounds and as a reagent for converting nonmetal fluorides into the corresponding chlorides (a transhalogenation reaction).
+These materials are prepared by treating aluminium with the halogen.
+The aluminium trihalides form many addition compounds or complexes.
+Their Lewis acidic nature makes them useful as catalysts for the Friedel–Crafts reactions.
+Aluminium trichloride has major industrial uses involving this reaction, such as in the manufacture of anthraquinones and styrene.
+Aluminium trichloride is also often used as the precursor for many other aluminium compounds and as a reagent for converting nonmetal fluorides into the corresponding chlorides (a transhalogenation reaction).

 Aluminium forms one stable oxide with the chemical formula Al2O3, commonly called alumina.
-It can be found in nature in the mineral corundum, α-alumina; there is also a γ-alumina phase.
-Its crystalline form, corundum, is very hard (Mohs hardness 9), has a high melting point of 2045 °C, has very low volatility, is chemically inert, and a good electrical insulator, it is often used in abrasives (such as toothpaste), as a refractory material, and in ceramics, as well as being the starting material for the electrolytic production of aluminium metal.
+It can be found in nature in the mineral corundum, the α-alumina phase.
+There is also a γ-alumina phase.
+Its crystalline form, corundum, is very hard (Mohs hardness 9), has a high melting point of 2045 °C, has very low volatility, is chemically inert, and is a good electrical insulator.
+It is often used in abrasives (such as sandpaper) as a refractory material and in ceramics.
+It is also the starting material for the electrolytic production of aluminium.
 Sapphire and ruby are impure corundum contaminated with trace amounts of other metals.

 The two main oxide-hydroxides, AlO(OH), are boehmite and diaspore.
 There are three main trihydroxides: bayerite, gibbsite, and nordstrandite, which differ in their crystalline structure (polymorphs).
 Many other intermediate and related structures are also known.
-Most are produced from ores by a variety of wet processes using acid and base.
-Heating the hydroxides leads to formation of corundum.
+Most of these Al-O-OH systems are produced from ores by a variety of wet processes using acid and bases.
+Heating the hydroxides leads to the formation of corundum.
 These materials are of central importance to the production of aluminium and are themselves extremely useful.
-Some mixed oxide phases are also very useful, such as spinel (MgAl2O4), Na-β-alumina (NaAl11O17), and tricalcium aluminate (Ca3Al2O6, an important mineral phase in Portland cement).
+Some mixed oxide phases are also very useful, such as spinel (MgAl2O4), Na-β-alumina (NaAl11O17), and tricalcium aluminate (Ca3Al2O6), an important mineral phase in Portland cement.